If you are interested in delivering MBN or receiving this training, contact: [email protected]

 Invitation to MBN Facilitator Training

-This opportunity is extended to health clinicians who have experience with supporting mothers and infants (0-8 months) and have an interest and capacity to deliver MBN (under supervision).
-This 3-day training is the beginning of an ongoing learning process in reflective relationship-focussed group work, so a commitment to ongoing supervision, professional development and model fidelity is required.
+This opportunity is extended to health clinicians experienced at working with parents and infants, who hold an interest in, and capacity to deliver the Mother-Baby Nurture® under supervision.
+This 3-day training is the beginning of an ongoing learning process in developing reflective, relationship-focussed group facilitation skills.
+A commitment to ongoing reflective supervision, professional development and model fidelity is required - outlined in a Facilitator Agreement with MBN.
 A background in psychotherapeutic perinatal and infant mental health practice is highly beneficial but not essential, especially for those working outside the metro area.
-Facilitated by Elaine Cumber and Sharon Cooke Places limited - with priority given to those with capacity for program delivery MBN group is delivered by not-for-profit and government organisations, free to families, thanks to government grant funding.
-In most cases the service funded to provide MBN pays for the training as part of the funding agreement.
-MBN is a training organisation and does not employ facilitators and as such, cannot guarantee employment should you complete this course without being employed by a service delivering MBN.
-We welcome clinicians willing to participate for their own professional development or with the intent to secure future employment with a MBN service provider.
-Please be aware that MBN training content is a licenced copyrighted product that cannot be copied, on-sold, reproduced, or altered without written permission by MBN Owner, and the program cannot be delivered without a service provider agreement with MBN.
-Details 8.30am -4pm Friday 4th April, Monday 7th April and Tuesday 8th April 2025 *Friday morning introductory session will be shared with MBN stakeholders and prospective providers.
+Facilitated by Elaine Cumber and Sharon Cooke Places limited to 12 participants - with priority given to those with capacity for program delivery MBN group is delivered by not-for-profit and government organisations, free to families, thanks to government grant funding.
+In most cases MBN facilitator training costs are borne by the employing organisation as a condition of their grant funding agreement.
+MBN is a training organisation and does not employ facilitators and as such, cannot guarantee employment after course completion.
+We welcome clinicians willing to participate (self-funded) for their own professional development or with the intent to secure future employment with a MBN service provider.
+The MBN training content is a licensed copyrighted product that cannot be copied, on-sold, reproduced, or altered without written permission, and the program cannot be delivered without a Service Provider Agreement with MBN.
+Details 8.30am - 4pm Friday 4th, Monday 7th and Tuesday 8th April 2025 *Friday morning introductory session will be shared with MBN stakeholders and prospective providers.
 Herdsman Lake Discovery Centre - Function Room Flynn Street Wembley (Corner of Selby St) Morning tea, lunch and afternoon refreshments are provided.
+Barista onsite.
+Ample parking available.
 Training Fee $2000 + gst per participant for payment on Friday 4th April Register before 21st March Please email your expression of interest/direct inquiries to Sharon Cooke [email protected] Learning Objectives This training is designed to be both educative and experiential.
 Participants will be engaged in reflective processes, with careful attention placed on the content and pace of each session to give room for deeper learning.
 Participants will build their knowledge and skills incrementally, commencing with an evidence-based rationale, model description and theory of change.
 This will be followed by observing its application, viewing film footage of groups in action.
 On day three participants will have the opportunity to take turns experiencing the group process as participants as well as facilitators.
 Critical to the role of the MBN Facilitator, participants will be invited to reflect on the range of personal and interpersonal processes (observations, thoughts, feelings, experiences) that are elicited by the material, in particular, noticing countertransference as a way of feeling into what the infant might be experiencing.
 By the end of the training, participants will have had opportunity to consider the MBN group processes from the perspective of the facilitator, the mother and the infant.
 Information will be provided on the:

 |